About Department of Public Safety

 University Police have jurisdiction over all University facilities, premises, and property.
 The Department of Public Safety receives its police authority through Louisiana Revised Statute 17:1805.
-Administratively, the Department of Public Safety reports to the Vice President of Campus Services.

 The UNO Police Officers are State-Commissioned Officers (Louisiana Department of Public Safety and Corrections) and follow standard police operating procedures including those of arrest.
 Additionally, the enforcement of University policies, procedures, and other matters specific to University life are given high priority.